 Raising my children with understanding, encouragement, support, unconditional love and endless opportunity are my contributions in ensuring I am raising two kids who will always love their mommy.
 They will grow and evolve and if I do it right I will have created two cool ass human adults who love me and have the heart and mind to love other people with the same love, understanding, tenderness, respect and compassion I showed them.
 The goal here is raising people who are empathetic.

 Having a partner in life who loves you right and shows your children how to love and treat their mother is MAJOR.
 I want my kids to see their mommy being treated with love, respect and tenderness.
 That, I believe, is another essential variable in raising the kind of kids who will grow up to be adults who know how to choose the right partners for themselves and not compromise their hearts along the way.
 Having a man in my life set an example like this for my children is the most valuable attribute he can bring into our lives.
 Let it be known, I would happily spend my life without a man had I not found the perfect one who most definitely, without a doubt belongs in our family.
 A mother loving gentlemen who believes in loving me like his queen and my children as if they were his own.
-I thank my past and shit marriage for having this sweet man in our lives.
+I thank my past for having this sweet man in our lives.
 If it weren’t for the bad I would never have known how to see the good.
 Let’s not go jumping from one non-mom lover to another, TSPeeps.
 Learn and move forward with caution and hope.
 There are so many beautiful people out there.